pingidentity/terraform-provider-pingdirectory/docs/resources/log_publisher.md

 - `http_message_type` (Set of String) Specifies the HTTP message types which can be logged.
 - `id_token_validator_message_type` (Set of String) Specifies the ID token validator message types that can be logged.
 - `include_add_attribute_names` (Boolean) Indicates whether log messages for add requests should include a list of the names of the attributes included in the entry to add.
+- `include_connection_details_in_request_messages` (Boolean) Supported in PingDirectory product version 10.1.0.0+.
+Indicates whether to log connection details in request messages, including, where applicable, the client IP address and port, the server IP address and port, and the communication protocol.
 - `include_extended_search_request_details` (Boolean) Indicates whether log messages for search requests should include extended information from the request, including the requested size limit, time limit, alias dereferencing behavior, and types only behavior.
 - `include_instance_name` (Boolean) Indicates whether log messages should include the instance name for the Directory Server.
 - `include_intermediate_client_request_control` (Boolean) Indicates whether to include information about any intermediate client request control that may have been included in the request.